fubiye/coding/README.md

 # Coding - talkings about how to write code

-*Clean code, Refactor, Test-Driven Development etc.*
+*Clean code, Refactoring, Test-Driven Development etc.*